 Understand and Meet Your State’s Requirements

-The requirements to become a real estate agent vary from state to state, so it’s essential that you start by researching and understanding the requirements specific to yours.
+The requirements to become a real estate agent vary from state to state, and will likely have an impact on how long it takes to get your real estate license.
+So, it’s essential that you start by researching and understanding the requirements specific to yours.
 Typically, the minimum age is 18 or 19, however, some states require that you’re 21.
 You’ll also need to meet the minimum education requirements.
 It’s common that you need your high school diploma or your GED to be considered eligible.

 Beyond these basic requirements, other state-specific requirements can include: background checks and/or fingerprinting, pre-licensing and post-licensing courses, exam scores, continuing education, etc.

 No matter where you’re located in the country, you’ll need to start with pre-licensing real estate courses.
 Pre-licensing schools offer classes that will prepare you for the licensing exam.
 Some states require a certain number of courses to be completed.
 While others may go by a set number of hours completed.
 There are a variety of ways you can complete your pre-licensing requirements, from in-person classes at local real estate schools to various online education options for real estate classes.
 So choose the way works best for your time, schedule, and learning style.